-You know your new plant needs the right light and just enough water, but what about fertilizer?
+You know your plants need the right light and just enough water, but what about fertilizer?
 While it can be great for plants in the long-term, it is by no means a daily requirement or a cure-all vitamin.
 Let’s take a closer look at fertilizer, different types and when you should and should not use it.

 Fertilizer is Not Food